Highway Quality Test

 Repeatability

-• Conduct the test a minimum of three times.
+• Conduct a minimum of three tests.

 NHAI Specification:

 ✅ For OPC, Initial Setting Time ≥ 30 minutes is mandatory.
+Rapid setting indicates fineness, gypsum, or cement quality issues.

 6. Interpretation of Results